LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: Linear probing

-\paragraph{Across task complexity levels.} We first analyze Qwen2.5-7B~\cite{qwen2.5} across the five task levels.
-Table~\ref{table:rsp_task_dimmension} shows $t_\mathrm{eq}^*$ for each variable as well as the lower bounds of $t^\dagger_\mathrm{eq}$, which can be computed with a greedy resolver of equations.
-In most cases, regardless of \#Steps or task level, $t^*_\mathrm{eq}>0$.
-The exceptions are $v_2$ in level 1 and $v_3$ in level 4. $v_2$ in level 1 has \#Step $=0$ and is a variable whose value requires no computation to derive. $v_3$ in level 4 is a distractor and is not required to derive the final answer.
-Therefore, we find that the variables that are required to derive the final answer and require computation are all solved after CoT begins.
-In summary, we find that the model solved \textbf{all subproblems necessary to derive the final answer during CoT}, and that the \textit{Talk-to-Think} mode is dominant.
+\paragraph{Across task levels.} We first analyze Qwen2.5-7B~\cite{qwen2.5} across the five task levels.
+Table~\ref{table:rsp_task_dimmension} reports the position $t_\mathrm{eq}^*$ for each variable and its lower bound $t_\mathrm{eq}^{\mathrm{inf}}$ where the answer can be first identifiable.
+In most cases, (sub)answers are represented in the model’s hidden states corresponding to the \textsc{Output} part ($t^*_\mathrm{eq}>0$) in a linearly separable form, even when deriving relatively simple sub-answers, e.g., $\$\{\texttt{B}\}$ in Level 2.
+The exceptions are: (i) $v_2$ in Level 1, and (ii) $v_3$ in Level 4.
+Here, $v_2$ in Level 1 requires no computation (\#Steps$=0$), and $v_3$ in Level 4 is a distractor that is not needed to derive the final answer.
+To sum up, all calculations (at least 1 step) required to obtain the final answer are resolved \textbf{during CoT}, suggesting that it's unlikely to refer to a predetermined answer as model's final answer.

-\paragraph{Across models.} We further analyzed ten models listed in Table~\ref{table:rsp_model_dimmension} on the Level 3 task.
-Same results as Qwen2.5-7B are generally obtained across various models, enhancing the generality of our obtained findings.
-These results are consistently observed across other tasks and irrespective of the threshold $\tau$.
-For more details, see \cref{appendix:subsec:all_probing_results}.